LandSciTech/ODMAP-NOBMWG/CODE_DESIGN.md

 **Note** So far I have not added knit or export functions for any of the new inputs I have created.

+To run the local version of the app opwn the ui.R file and click Run App in RStudio.
+Or run `shiny::runApp()` in the console.